-The Department of Cognitive, Linguistic, and Psychological Sciences archives bound copies of all Master's and Doctoral theses completed in the department.
-Upon receiving approval of the dissertation, students submit a copy of the dissertation (printed on acid-free paper, with title and signature page but no authorization form) to the CLPS Student Affairs Coordinator.
-The department covers the cost of binding.
+The Department of Cognitive, Linguistic, and Psychological Sciences digitally archives copies of all Master's and Doctoral theses completed in the department.
+Upon receiving approval of the dissertation, students submit a pdf of the dissertation (with title and signature page but no authorization form) to the CLPS Student Affairs Coordinator.